Hungry Like the Wolf: Chart performance

-"Hungry Like the Wolf" was released in the United Kingdom on 4 May 1982; the next week the song debuted at number 35 on the UK Singles Chart, 6 weeks later it reached its peak at number 5, remaining 6 weeks in the top 10, and 12 weeks in total.
-The release of the single helped the band's studio album Rio reach the 2nd position of the albums chart.
-In Ireland the single entered the chart on 23 May 1982; reaching the number 4 position on the Irish Singles Chart, becoming the band's first top 10 hit in that country.
+"Hungry Like the Wolf" was released in the United Kingdom on 4 May 1982; the next week the song debuted at No. 35 on the UK Singles Chart, and six weeks later it reached its peak at No. 5, remaining six weeks in the top 10, and 12 weeks in total.
+The release of the single helped Rio reach No. 2 on the albums chart.
+In Ireland, the single entered the chart on 23 May 1982 and reached No. 4 on the Irish Singles Chart, becoming the band's first top-10 hit in that country.

 Despite achieving commercial success with several top hits in the United Kingdom, the band failed to enter in the US market.
 Their debut studio album did not chart and failed to yield a hit single.
 "Hungry Like the Wolf" was released in the United States on 7 June 1982 but did not chart.
-At first, US radio were reluctant to play the song, but influential stations such as KROQ in Los Angeles championed the band, hosting an in-person artist album signing at a Licorice Pizza in Canoga Park, Calif., to build support for the act.
-On the first day of WLIR in Garden City, N.Y.'s run as a Modern Rock station, "Hungry Like the Wolf" aired in morning drive, with John DeBella as host.
-It gained national popularity, however, only when the newly emerging MTV began playing the accompanying music video in heavy rotation, the exposure pushed "Hungry Like the Wolf" onto AOR playlists.
+At first, US radio were reluctant to play the song, but influential stations such as KROQ in Los Angeles championed the band, hosting an in-person artist album signing at a Licorice Pizza in Canoga Park, California, to build support for the act.
+On the first day of New York-based WLIR's run as a modern-rock station, "Hungry Like the Wolf" aired in morning drive, with John DeBella as host.
+It gained national popularity, however, only when the newly emerging MTV began playing the accompanying music video in heavy rotation; the exposure pushed "Hungry Like the Wolf" onto AOR playlists.
 The song entered Billboard's Hot Mainstream Rock Tracks chart in August 1982 and reached the top of the chart in January 1983.

 Following the release of the Carnival EP in September and the David Kershenbaum remaster of Rio in November, the Kershenbaum remix of "Hungry Like the Wolf" was released as a single on 3 December 1982.
-"Hungry Like the Wolf" entered the Billboard Hot 100 on 25 December 1982 at number 77, peaking at number 3 on 26 March 1983, and remaining 23 weeks on the chart.
-10 years later in March 1993, the single was certified gold by the Recording Industry Association of America (RIAA).
-In Canada, the song debuted at number 48 on the RPM singles chart on 22 January 1983, reaching the top of the chart for 1 week on 19 March 1983, staying on the chart for 19 weeks and ending at the 10th position of the 1983 year-end chart.
+"Hungry Like the Wolf" entered the Billboard Hot 100 on 25 December 1982 at number 77, peaking at No. 3 on 26 March 1983, and remaining 23 weeks on the chart.
+Ten years later, in March 1993, the single was certified gold by the Recording Industry Association of America (RIAA).
+In Canada, the song debuted at No. 48 on the RPM singles chart on 22 January 1983, reaching the top of the chart for one week on 19 March 1983, staying on the chart for 19 weeks, and ending in the 10th position of the 1983 year-end chart.
 It was certified gold by the Canadian Recording Industry Association (CRIA) in April 1983.

 Legacy

 "Hungry Like the Wolf" remains one of Duran Duran's most popular songs and a fan favourite.
-As of October 2021 it was the band's most streamed song in the UK with 40,4 million streams.
+As of October 2021, it was the band's most streamed song in the UK, with 40.4 million streams.